erpnet/ErpNet.FP/PROTOCOL.md

-# The ErpNet.FP JSON Protocol
+# The Net.FP Protocol
-The print server accepts documents for printing, using JSON based protocol, which is the subject of this document.
+The ErpNet.FP print server accepts documents for printing, using the JSON based **Net.FP** - Net Fiscal Protocol.

 # Contents